 In May 2014, she was sighted with the dominant tiger, Fateh aka T-42 during the matting time.
-That mating went for a week.
-The matting was reported by E.D.C guides who do work regularly .
-It shows that she should be arrived here before May, 2014 and settled down her self as the dominant tigress in zone no. 9.
+That matting went on a week.
+The matting was reported by E.D.C guides who work regularly .
+It shows that she should have beeb arrived here before May, 2014 and settled down her self as the dominant tigress in zone no. 9.
 In this area, there is another senior dominant tigress is T-13.

 She is the daughter of T-31.
 Her mother, T-31 aka Indu is very large and shy female from Indala area.
 Named after the Late Prime Minisiter Smt.
-Indra Gandhi who did so much to promise the cause of wildlife and tigers in particular.
-She has been spending her all life out of tourism area particular Indala Valley.
-So, litter is known about her early life.
+Indra Gandhi, who did a lot of efforts to preserve wildlife and tigers in particular.
+She has been spending her life out of tourism area particular Indala Valley.
+So, little is known about her early life.

-The mother tigress, T-31 (Indu) had given a litter including two female cubs.
-The both cubs had become sub adults and identified such as T-59 and T-60.
-After grew up as adults, they separated from their mother, T-31.
+The mother tigress, T-31 (Indu) had a litter of two female cubs.
+Both the cubs became sub adults and identified as T-59 and T-60.
+After growing up as adults, they separated from their mother, T-31.
 The Tigress, T-59 is one of them and has settled down in zone no. 9 while her sister, T-60 aka Junior Indu has made her own territory in zone no.2.

 She currently roams in zone no.9 where the tourists don't take regular visit because the zone no. 9 is little far away from other zones.
-Therefore, we are not able to take regular report from this zone.
+Therefore, we are not able to collect regular reports from this zone.
 She sights occasionally because she is quite shy and elusive tigress .

 In 2014, the male tiger T-62 returned in Ranthambhore from Bundi forest and made his territory in zone no.9 after Fateh (T-42).
 It seems that both T-59 and T-62 have been sharing their territory since 2014 .But they sight hardly because they are too shy and elusive!